steve-krisjanovs/winrawprinter/readme.md

 ## Dev environment configuration

 Since this module is a native C++ module, please refer to the guides at https://github.com/nodejs/node-gyp for setting things up in order to compile this module.
-Personally I used VS Code for the module itself and VS 2017 community for the c++ build toolchain
+Personally I used VS Code for the module itself and VS 2017 community for the c++ build toolchain.

+## Changelog

+* 1.0.2: initial release
+* 1.0.3: added functionality for asynchronous raw printing (initial release was synchronous printing only)

 ## Installation